svx/k8-traefik/docs/tutorial.md

 ### Requirements

-This tutorial assumes that you have the following requirements already setup and working:
+Please make sure you have the following requirements already working:

 - A [Kubernetes cluster](https://kubernetes.io/ "link to website of Kubernetes")
 - [`kubectl`](https://kubernetes.io/docs/reference/kubectl/ "Link to docs about kubectl")